 Upon being kidnapped, Beth (Emily Kinney) is taken to Grady Memorial Hospital managed by Atlanta Law Enforcement.
 Forced to reside there against her will, the group - including Rick and Daryl (Norman Reedus) - eventually find her - only for her to be accidentally shot in the head by her captor.
 The worst thing?
 Her sister Maggie (Lauren Cohan) had just arrived outside.

 Due to offing their lead in the first season, people believe Thrones to be synonymous with unpredictable shock deaths.
 Quite simply, though, it has nothing on The Walking Dead, a series that - by my reckoning - has the biggest character turnover of any show I've seen.
 Both shows have large casts, bu every single episode of the zombie drama is layered with a sense of dread that any character can go at any time, regardless of their current position in the story.
-It's due to this I find The Walking Dead's deaths to carry more weight, aided by the writers' decision to focus on the aftereffects on the surrounding characters - a sense that will be in full swing following the events of last night's truly chilling season six finale.
+It's due to this I find The Walking Dead's deaths to carry more weight, aided by the writers' decision to focus on the aftereffects on the surrounding characters - a sense that will be in full swing with the arrival of Jeffrey Dean Morgan's malevolent antagonist, Negan (Jeffrey Dean Morgan).

 Game of Thrones' deaths serve to gut-punch - and that's about it.
 The departure of King Joffrey (Jack Gleeson) has only served to highlight how weak a villain Ramsay Bolton (Iwan Rheon) is, and in dispatching of Prince Oberyn (Pedro Pascal), the show rid itself of its greatest new addition since it commenced.
 These deaths may have had a purpose, sure, but the series' increasing struggle to balance the overcrowded plot has inadvertently seen the planned aftermath fall by the wayside.